coffee2code/obfuscate-email/readme.txt

 == Details ==

-The e-mail obfuscation techniques included in this plugin were chosen for their effectiveness and general applicability with minimal impact on users.
-I urge you to read about an [experiment](http://techblog.tilllate.com/2008/07/20/ten-methods-to-obfuscate-e-mail-addresses-compared/) performed by Silvan Mühlemann in which he protected e-mail addresses using nine different techniques.
-He ensured the page containing those e-mail addresses got indexed by Google and then waited 1.5 years.
-During that time he measured the amount of spam received to each of the e-mail addresses.
+The email obfuscation techniques included in this plugin were chosen for their effectiveness and general applicability with minimal impact on users.
+I urge you to read about an [experiment](http://techblog.tilllate.com/2008/07/20/ten-methods-to-obfuscate-e-mail-addresses-compared/) performed by Silvan Mühlemann in which he protected email addresses using nine different techniques.
+He ensured the page containing those email addresses got indexed by Google and then waited 1.5 years.
+During that time he measured the amount of spam received to each of the email addresses.

-Three techniques stood out as having received *zero* spam e-mails during that time.
+Three techniques stood out as having received *zero* spam emails during that time.
 Two of those three techniques are included in this plugin.
 The fourth of his techniques is also included even though it did get a very small amount of spam -- the technique was still very effective and more importantly does not rely on users to have CSS or JavaScript enabled.

 The techniques are as follows.
 Two are enabled by default.
-Weigh the requirements against what you're comfortable requiring of visitors in order for them to see and make use of e-mail addresses you post on your site.
+Weigh the requirements against what you're comfortable requiring of visitors in order for them to see and make use of email addresses you post on your site.

 (For all the examples below, assume you have the link `<a href="mailto:person@example.com">person@example.com</a>` in your post.)